lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session04_see.md

 # In-session Exercise (30 minutes)

-1. Complete the [*MTL* Menu](https://mtl.how/menu) (behind VA firewall) on your own.
+1. Complete the [*MTL* Menu](https://mtl.how/menu) on your own.

 2. Review the team's results in your team.
-- What stands out to you?
+    + What stands out to you?

 3. Look for areas of consensus among the team.
-- What does the team agree about?
+    + What does the team agree about?

 4. Discuss items in which team members varied a lot in their rankings.
-- Where does the team have more variable perspectives?
+    + Where does the team have more variable perspectives?

-5. Focus on the high priority needs to select a module for sessions 5-10 of *Modeling to Learn*.
-What is the highest priority need for your team now?
+5. Focus on the high priority needs to select a module for sessions 5-10 of *Modeling to Learn*
+    + What is the highest priority need for your team now?

 These are the *MTL* available modules
 - Care Coordination (CC)